-I am a second-year Master's student at Florida State University.
+I am a second-year Master's student at Florida State University graduating May 2020.
 I study English rhetoric and composition, and I am also a graduate assistant in the College Composition Program.
 My assistantship duties include teaching sections of ENC 1101 and 2135, tutoring at Florida State's Reading-Writing Center, consulting at the Digital Studio, and, most recently, an administrative position as the Computer Writing Classroom (CWC) Coordinator.

-My interests include public writing and memory, writing center and digital studio studies, embodied rhetorics, social movement rhetorics, and visual rhetorics, all informed by lenses of inclusivity, identity, and intersectional queer and critical race theory.
+My interests include public and private writing, writing center and digital studio studies, narrative theory, social movement rhetorics, and visual rhetorics.
+My work is informed by lenses of identity, queer theory, critical race theory, and feminism.

-You can find me exploring the local coffee scene, listening to music—on Spotify or at a local record store/venues—or watching the latest series to hit streaming platforms; if I'm not writing, that is.
-I can also be found through the contact information provided here.
+You can find me exploring the local coffee scene, listening to music—on Spotify or at a local venue—and/or watching the latest series to hit streaming platforms; if I'm not writing, that is.
+I can also be found through the contact information provided beneath my photo.